We will also check the last 5 years of your tenancy records. This includes your rent history, any issues of antisocial behaviour and references.

 4. Shortlisting

-Properties will be shortlisted in date of registration order (regardless of housing need band), or housing need order.
+Properties will be shortlisted in housing need order.

 For the Local Connection we will consider:

-We will contact applicants to ask for evidence in order to verify their local connection, for example, proof of employment.
+We will contact applicants to ask for evidence to verify their local connection, for example, proof of employment.
 In certain circumstances, we may consider waiving the local connection or accepting lesser proofs.

 An excellent tenancy record will be considered when shortlisting for all our new homes.
 An excellent tenancy record is where an applicant has taken care of their current tenancy to a level reasonably expected.
 For existing Leeds City Council tenants, we check our internal records for example your rent account balance, for non-Leeds City Council applicants a reference request will be sent to their landlord, permission will be sought from the applicant in the first instance.